-Here is one of the most famous streets in Nice.
+Here is one of the most famous streets and attractions in Nice.
 This legendary seaside road is surrounded by palm trees and full of magnificent gardens.
 Today, the traffic on this road has been transferred to underground tunnels, making this promenade an ideal place for people to explore.
 Also, the Promenade des Anglais is especially popular with cyclists and skaters.
-In this area you can see many magnificent historical buildings, one of which is the villa “Massena”, which today has become a museum of art and history as well as authentic French gardens.
+In this area, you can see many magnificent historical buildings, one of which is the villa “Massena,” which today has become a museum of art and history, as well as authentic French gardens.

-The Musée Matisse is one of the must-see tourist attractions for art lovers.
-The permanent collection of this exhibition includes a wide and varied range of works by Matisse.
-Also, along with his fascinating quick designs for the decoration of Vence.
+The Musée Matisse is one of the must-see tourist attractions in Nice for art lovers.
+The permanent collection of this exhibition includes a wide and varied range of works by Matisse, also, along with his fascinating quick designs for the decoration of Vence.
 This collection of Matisse’s works, donated by his family to Nice, where he lived from 1918 to 1954, gives the audience an overview of the artist’s creative methods and genius.

 Musée d’Art Moderne et d’Art Contemporain

-The museum reopened in 1990 and is housed in a sleek building.
+The museum of MAMAC reopened in 1990 and is housed in a sleek building and is one of the major attractions in Nice if you love arts.
 Here is a collection from the 1960s and 1970s that includes neo-realism, pop art, American abstract art, minimalism, and the flux movement.
 The work of Yves Klein, born in Nice, is particularly noteworthy.
 The museum displays his work in a room and rooftop terrace that gives you amazing views of Nice.

-The gardens of this green park-like area extend from the north to the “Place Masséna”.
-Its fountain is famous representing the statue of Apollo, Greek sun god.
+The gardens of this green park-like area extend from the north to the “Place Masséna.”
+Its fountain is famous for representing the statue of Apollo, the Greek sun god.
 The garden has an open-air theater called the Théâtre de Verdure de Nice, covered in pine and palm trees.
-In spring and summer, music venues, including rock festivals and performances by famous rock bands, are happening here.
+As another one of the relaxing attractions in Nice, in spring and summer, music venues, including rock festivals and performances by famous rock bands, are happening here.

 St Nicholas Russian Orthodox Cathedral

-Close to the Musée Matisse and surrounded by beautiful gardens, you can find this monastery in the chic and modern neighborhood of Cimiez.
+Close to the Musée Matisse and surrounded by beautiful gardens, you can find one of the religious attractions in Nice in the chic and modern neighborhood of Cimiez.
 The monastery was originally a Benedictine institution but was occupied by the Franciscans in the 16th century and expanded in the 17th century.
 Its modern appearance has been made during reconstructions based on 1850 Gothic models.

-On the hills overlooking the coast of Nice, the site of the Castle Hill is the first inhabited area of 2000 years ago, built by the Greeks.
-This military fortress, once impenetrable, was destroyed by Louis XIV in 1706.
-Moreover, today, the area is now a park and a green spot, with shady trees and numerous waterfalls.
+On the hills overlooking the coast of Nice, the site of Castle Hill is the first inhabited area of 2000 years ago, built by the Greeks.
+This military fortress is one of the attractions in Nice that you can visit.
+It was once impenetrable; however, it was destroyed by Louis XIV in 1706.
+Moreover, today, the area is now a park and a green spot with shady trees and numerous waterfalls.

 The scenic Old Town, with its maze of narrow alleys and cobbled streets, is reminiscent of Italy’s vibrant atmosphere.
 In the southern part of the region, fishmongers and vegetable sellers bring their fresh produce to Cours Saleya.
-The colorful flower market is an old event that showcases the richness of daily life in Nice, as well as stalls selling soap, food and spices.
+A colorful flower market is an old event that showcases the richness of daily life in Nice, as well as stalls selling soap, food, and spices.

 Another place to visit in France is Provence.
 This place is famous for its lavender fields as well as beautiful sunset along the Alps.
-Make sure to visit top attractions in Provence with your loved ones as it is a romantic location for sure.
-The sight here is something that you will not forget very easily for the rest of your life.
+Make sure to visit top attractions in Provence with your loved ones, as it is a romantic location for sure.
+The sight here is something you will not easily forget for the rest of your life.